tkonopka/crossmap/docs/data_format.rst

 Each item can be associated with a metadata field.
 The content of this field is recorded in the ``crossmap`` database but is not used for any calculations.
-The field thus serves to capture comments, either for human readability, or for secondary analysis.
+The field can serve to enhance readability, or for secondary analysis.

 Examples: